ASK Italian

-The name is made up of the founders' initials, Adam and Samuel Kaye.
-It is often mistakenly confused as an acronym for "Authentic Sicilian Kitchen".
-ASK was the chain's original name, it was rebranded as ASK Italian from 2010.
+The name is made up of the founders' initials, though it is often misunderstood as an acronym for "Authentic Sicilian Kitchen".
+The chain rebranded itself from "ASK" to "ASK Italian" in 2010.

 Theo Randall

-In 2010, Theo Randall started working with ASK Italian restaurants as their 'expert friend', developing menus and coming up with new dishes.
+In 2010, Theo Randall started working with ASK Italian restaurants as their "expert friend", developing menus and coming up with new dishes.
 In June 2015, he became an investor in the Azzurri Group, which owns and runs the restaurant chain.